ucsb-cs148-w25/pj12-closettracker/docs/MANUAL.md

 ## Home Page

 The Home Page is where you can **browse outfits shared by other users**.
-If you see something you like, tap the **heart icon** to save it for inspiration.
+If you see something you like, tap the **heart icon** to let them know you like their style.

 If your laundry is piling up, you can tap the **"Wash All" button** to move all your laundry items back to wardrobe.
 This shortcut helps when you have just washed all clothing items, and they are ready to use.

 ## User Page

 Your User Page is where you manage your profile.

-- You can **change your profile picture** to personalize your account.
-- Update your **bio or description** to share a little about your style.
-- If you ever need to log out, simply tap **Sign Out** to securely exit the app.
+You can **upload and change your profile picture** to personalize your account.
+Update your **bio or description** to share a little about your style.
+If you ever need to log out, simply tap **Sign Out** to securely exit the app.

 ## Upload Page